Updated: 2/11/19 | February 11th, 2019

 Did you think your first book, Vagabonding, would be so successful?
 It’s considered a must read for new travelers on the road.

 You touch on the tourist vs. traveler debate in the introduction to your new book.
-While I prefer backpacking because it is more low impact, everyone has their own style and, to me, just getting someone out there is a victory in itself.
 Why do you think this debate persists so much?

 I often find backpackers in Southeast Asia have this holier than thou attitude about travel.
 Why do you think that there is a perception among backpackers that they are somehow better travelers?

 So often travelers have “the beach” outlook.
-That somewhere out there is a travel utopia where they will be the only non local and everything will be perfect.
+That somewhere out there is a travel utopia where they will be the only non-local and everything will be perfect.
 What perpetuates this myth?
-Do you think its detrimental to the travel experience?
-That it creates too high expectations?

 I was once read that your favorite country was Mongolia and your least favorite was Vietnam.
 Is that true and, if so, why?
 If not, what countries fall into those categories?